Dua Lipa gets Physical

 Anyone who’s ever been tempted to welcome back a toxic ex can relate to New Rules.
-‘Don’t pick up the phone, you know he’s only calling ’cause he’s drunk and alone,’ Dua Lipa warns on the pre-chorus.
-But because queer relationships can have extra complications stemming from society’s (and our own) struggle to accept our sexuality and/or gender identity, it strikes a particular chord with queer ears.
-Factor in the clever and impeccably choreographed video, a dazzling celebration of female solidarity, and New Rules became a gay event record.
+‘Don’t pick up the phone, you know he’s only calling ’cause he’s drunk and alone,’ Dua Lipa warns.
+But because queer relationships can have extra complications relating to a struggle to accept our sexuality and identity, it strikes a particular chord with queer ears.
+Factor in the clever and impeccably choreographed video, a dazzling celebration of female solidarity, and New Rules became an event record.

-“I think the LGBTQ community can seek out the authentic artists early on,” says Scott.
-He’s a 23-year-old gay guy from Glasgow who readily admits he’s a Dua “Stan”.
+“I think the LGBTQ community can seek out the authentic artists early on…” says Scott.
+He’s a 23-year-old guy from Glasgow who readily admits he’s a Dua ‘Stan’.

 “That’s why artists like Dua have this long road to fame.
 It takes a while for them to cast a net out to other demographics.
 The LGBTQ community are good at catching on to something good quick.”